- HOME

 Kosaka Laboratory

-Exploring mechanisms of global linkages in climate variability to identify a key for climate prediction
+Investigating mechanisms of global linkages in climate variability and change to identify keys for climate prediction and projection

 Reproducing observed global surface temperature changes with a climate model